x-hansong/blog/source/_posts/算法学习之减治法-decrease-and-conquer.md

 ##### Kahn算法

-    L← Empty list that will contain the sorted elements S ← Set of all nodes with no incoming edges while S is non-empty do
+    L ← Empty list that will contain the sorted elements S ← Set of all nodes with no incoming edges while S is non-empty do
         remove a node n from S